 Community College

-Community college is a great way to save a lot of money and get an excellent education.
+Community college is a great way to save money and get an excellent education.
 Completing two-year programs net you an associate degree in your major of choice.
 Many community colleges offer a glimpse into what is possible when majoring in a field like radiology or occupational therapy.

-Two-year degrees are a good idea since they can give you a more attractive accomplishment to put on your resume.
-However, many trades don’t require workers to have two-year or four-year degrees.
+For many people, two-year degrees can be a good idea since they can give you a more attractive accomplishment to put on your resume—however, many trades don’t require workers to have two-year or four-year degrees.
+And since they tend to be the more expensive options compared to others on this list, be sure to explore financial aid options like scholarships or grants.

 Vocational Schools

-Vocational or trade schools offer the best learning environment for trades like welding.
-Trade schools help students focus on a particular vocation.
+Since vocational or trade schools help students get hands-on training that focuses on a particular vocation, they can offer some of the best learning environments for trades like welding.
 Some prime examples of trade school career specializations are electricians, plumbers, carpenters, veterinary technicians, and of course, welders.

-These schools teach you everything you need to know: welding safety, gas tungsten arc welding, metal fabrication, and TIG welding.
-For those who want to bypass getting an associate degree and score a job right after graduation, trade schools are your best bet.
+These schools teach you everything you need to know: welding processes and safety procedures, gas tungsten arc welding, metal fabrication, and TIG welding.
+For those who want to bypass getting an associate degree and score a job right after graduation, trade schools may be your best bet.

 Apprenticeships

 Apprenticeships give future welders the most potential to succeed.
 Along with learning welding techniques from skilled welders, you can get the chance to network within your field.
-Apprenticeships pit you alongside a skilled welder who will show you all you need to know about welding equipment, pipe welding, welding safety, and more.
+Apprenticeships pit you alongside a skilled welder who will show you all you need to know about the practical application of welding technology, welding inspection, and more.

-You will join experts on multiple jobs, earn job training, and prove yourself enough to join the American Welding Society.
+You will join experts on multiple jobs, earn job training, and have a chance to prove yourself enough to become a member of the American Welding Society and get your AWS Certification.

 Online Courses

-Online courses are a great way to transmit information right now and effectively explore careers and what they entail.
+Online courses are a great way to get information right now and effectively explore career paths and what they entail.
 Not sure if you want to jump right in and work in gas metal arc welding?
 What about flux-cored arc welding (FCAW)?
 Online courses are fantastic windows into what you’ll experience in the field.

 Luckily, you don’t have to go through a lengthy application process like you would for a community college or four-year university.
 Many of these online courses only require your information and a fee.
 What follows is first-hand knowledge from skilled welders on how to dominate the field.